wiklundm/arcticsleddogclub/README.md

 There are unordered lists with short information about the course content, time, place and price for the course, and additional information good to know.
 The different sections have different background-colours which makes it easy to separate sections from each other and to find the information the user is looking for.
 The section is fully responsive and has different layouts depending on the screensize.
-There is a link with blue underlining on the Courses page, that when clicked, sends the user to the contact form on the About us page.
-The link has the namn Contact Us.
+There is a link called Contact Us with blue underlining on the Courses page, that when clicked, sends the user to the contact form on the About us page.
 ![Screenshot of courses-section](assets/docs/course-sections.jpg) ![Screenshot of the Courses section with contact link](assets/docs/contact-link.jpg)

 ### Youtube video